Neotys-Labs/neoload-web-test-launcher-docker/CodeBuild-usage.md

 ## How to use this image to run NeoLoad test in your CodeBuild pipeline

 AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
 More information on  [CodeBuild](https://aws.amazon.com/codebuild/).
-CodeBuild are configured using a YAML file called `.gitlab-ci.yml` within each project.
+CodeBuild are configured using a YAML file called `buildspec.yml` within each project.
-Using GitLab pipeline, you can easily run a Docker image.
+Using CodeBuild, you can easily run a Docker image.
-Since this image returns a non zero exit code when the test launched is failed, you can integrate a load test directly in your pipeline by running this docker image, bellow is an example of a minimalist `.gitlab-ci.yml` file starting a NeoLoad load test:
+Since this image returns a non zero exit code when the test launched is failed, you can integrate a load test directly in your pipeline by running this docker image, bellow is an example of a minimalist `buildspec.yml` file starting a NeoLoad load test:
 ```
 stages:
  - test